GoudekettingRM/haunting-of-hollowbrook-house/apps/historical-society/src/puzzleData.md

 Enter it where search is due

-Leads to: Edgar is still alive
+Leads to: we are still alive

 # Newspaper archives